 Wen Fa is an attorney at the Pacific Legal Foundation’s national headquarters.
-He has litigated numerous direct-rep cases dealing with private property, equality under the law, school choice, economic liberty, and the First Amendment.
+He has litigated numerous direct-rep cases dealing with free speech and equal protection.

 Wen’s clients include Edmund, a black fourth-grade boy who wants the chance to attend the same schools as his white neighbors; Adam, a fifth-generation business owner who wants to sell his artisanal butter to Wisconsin consumers; and Andy, a voter who wants to wear a shirt with the words “don’t tread on me” when he votes.

 Wen has promoted liberty through speeches to Tea Party groups and a panel debate at Berkeley Law.
 Wen has appeared on radio over a dozen times, and has been quoted in Reason Magazine.
-He has published a scholarly article in the William and Mary Bill of Rights Journal and shorter pieces in newspapers, PLF’s blog, and Fa on First.
-He is a member of the PLF’s hiring committee and co-manages the summer clerkship program.
+He has published a scholarly article in the William and Mary Bill of Rights Journal and shorter pieces in newspapers and PLF’s blog.

 Wen holds a Bachelor’s from the University of Texas at Dallas, a Master’s in Political Theory from the London School of Economics, where he studied under libertarian scholar Chandran Kukathas.
 Wen graduated from the University of Michigan Law School in 2013, and worked at Human Rights Initiative in Dallas and Institute for Justice in Austin before joining PLF.
 Wen is licensed to practice law in California, Texas, and several federal courts, including the Supreme Court of the United States.